bjwo/bjwo.github.io/_posts/2019-09-08-EV6-Day6-Linz-Pochlarn.md

 ---
 Fortunately, the weather didn't turn out as gloomy as predicted.

 Cycling out from Linz, a girl on a road bike passed me slowly.
-I took this as a welcome opportunity to stay in her wind shadow for a while. 😄
+I took this as a welcome opportunity to stay in her slipstream for a while. 😄

 In the mean time I even saw some sun and met another cyclist on a ferry.
 We stayed together and chatted for 2h.
 This happens with often, it's quite different to meet so many people here, compared to the swedish countryside.